 With the exception of compulsory courses during the first semester, students have two attempts to pass courses.
-Upon request, students can keep insufficient grades (if they are equal or above 3.0) for a maximum of 9 ECTS if the overall ECTS-weighted average is 4.0 or higher.
+Upon request, students can keep insufficient grades (if they are equal to or above 3.0) for a maximum of 9 ECTS if the overall ECTS-weighted average is 4.0 or higher.
 In addition, elective courses that have not been passed may be dropped and replaced with other electives.
 All requests concerning courses with insufficient grades should be directed to the secretariat of the Faculty of Economics and Business.

 Registering for courses and exams